WiFi Pineapple – A Hak5 Prodigy

 A typical WiFi Pineapple attack works in the same way.
 By projecting a fake WiFi network over a large area, some users will inevitably connect to the wrong network, and an attacker will harvest their data.

 They might wait for users to login to their internet banking system or social media accounts, and then use session hijacking to impersonate them.
 Or they might just gather information to be sold or used to blackmail their victims.

 Protecting yourself against WiFi Pineapple attacks relies on two factors.
 One is the way you behave online.
 The other is the technical protections you have in place to avoid your data being intercepted and stolen.

-Protecting against any form of cyber attack, including those deployed via a WiFi Pineapple, requires knowledge and vigilance.
+Be Vigilant When Connecting Public WiFi Networks: Protecting against any form of cyber-attack, including those deployed via a WiFi Pineapple, requires knowledge and vigilance.
 You should be aware of the WiFi network you are connected to at all times, and should be able to spot vulnerable or suspicious networks.

-Similarly, never send personal information over unsecured WiFi networks, or login to your social media accounts.
+- Do Not Blindly Enter Sensitive Information: Similarly, never send personal information over unsecured WiFi networks, or login to your social media accounts.
 Unless, that is, you want this information to be available to everyone connected to the same network.

-Because WiFi Pineapple attacks exploit some inherent flaws in the way that WiFi networks operate, they can be really hard to detect even for experienced users.
+Use Encryption: Because WiFi Pineapple attacks exploit some inherent flaws in the way that WiFi networks operate, they can be really hard to detect even for experienced users.
 It’s therefore also a good idea to protect yourself using a higher level of encryption than that used by even secure WiFi networks.

 The best way to do that is to use a Virtual Private Network (VPN).
 The best VPNs use end-to-end encryption which means no one can decipher the data you exchange with a network.
 Even if you accidentally connect to a WiFi Pineapple, an attacker will not be able to read your data, or launch further attacks.